MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-validate-a-server-certificate-for-the-ews-managed-api.md

 ---
-title: "How to Validate a server certificate for the EWS Managed API"
+title: "Validate a server certificate for the EWS Managed API"
 manager: sethgros
 ms.date: 9/17/2015
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 1fe0b215-8340-4bc8-a6ce-4f591ca9e353
 description: "Learn how to create and reference a certificate validation callback method so that you can make EWS Managed API requests to an Exchange server."
 ---

-# How to: Validate a server certificate for the EWS Managed API
+# Validate a server certificate for the EWS Managed API

 Learn how to create and reference a certificate validation callback method so that you can make EWS Managed API requests to an Exchange server.